-- 1. All obligations of the Contract of Participation have been met, including - All goals in the ITSP(s) have been documented as completed. - The head of household certifies that all household members have been free of cash assistance for 12 consecutive months.
-Cash assistance does not include food stamps, Medicaid, or a one-time payment of emergency assistance to help a family avoid eviction, pay utilities, or meet a medical expense. - The head of household has obtained and maintained suitable employment.

-It is possible to successfully graduate from the program if all goals are met before the five-year completion date of the Contract of Participation.
+- All goals in the ITSP(s) have been documented as completed. - The head of the FSS family certifies that all household members are free from cash assistance.
+Cash assistance does not include food stamps, Medicaid, or a one-time payment of emergency assistance to help a family avoid eviction, pay utilities, or meet a medical expense. - The head of the FSS family is suitably employed. - It is possible to successfully graduate from the program if all goals are met before the Contract of Participation end date.